jankammerath/aws-ses-email-forward/README.md

 ## Configure target addresses

 You can configure a default target and the sender address through the CloudFormation template.
 The original sender will be kept in the 'Reply-To' header of the forwarded message.
 If you wish to define further source e-mail addresses and their individual destinations you can create environment variables for the Lambda script.
+You can add as many environment variables with forward rules as you wish as long as it starts with "FORWARD_RULE_".

 | Environment variable           | Value                               | Description                                           |
 | :------------------------------|:------------------------------------|:------------------------------------------------------|